Tone Zone User Manual

 - 1.Choose a factory preset that matches your genre, OR analyze a reference track using the LEARN function.

-- 2.If using a reference, save the curve for future use (floppy disk icon).
+- 2.If using a reference, save the curve for future use (S button next to the target dropdown).

 Phase 2: Diagnose with Full Correction